[Novels | Characters | Gallery | Extras | Guestbook | Links]

-“Ah, well…” now her voice gains that tone again… “I-It has been a very long time since I have visited Solzédniê…”
+“Ah, well…” now her voice gains that odd tone again, “J-Just, numerous years have passed since I visited Solzédniê…”

 “Are you worried?”
 I slow down slightly, now putting myself beside her.
-“If it makes you feel better, I’m sure it has been far longer since I have been there,” I say with a laugh.
+“If it makes you feel better, I’m sure it has been far longer since I’ve been there.”

-Although in honesty, I’m worried too…the noise, the crowds—if it overwhelmed me so badly when I was young, how much worse is it now all these years later?
+To be honest, I’m worried too…the noise, the crowds—if it overwhelmed me so badly when I was young, how much worse is it now all these years later?
 But if she’s having her own worries too, I won’t add onto that.

-“What was he like?
+“What was he like, your brother?
 It seems like he was the only relative you enjoyed at all.”

 “Shuttering you away in embarrassment?”
 I look at her with confusion.
-I knew she wasn’t close to her family, of course…but them, embarrassed of her?
+I knew she wasn’t close to her family, of course—but embarrassed of her?
 Even as a child?

 “Then…” I begin, “Why were they so insistent on you marrying, doing their will?”

-“Because all the world already knew I existed—why allow me to embarrass them further?” she chuckles without any humor.
+“All the world was well aware I existed—why allow me to embarrass them further?

 She continues forward still, but more slowly now, nearly coming to a stop.
 Her arms are crossed over her chest, and although she’s looking down, even from here I can see tears roll down her face…

 I knew it must hurt her, be I didn’t realize just to what extent—or maybe she didn’t know either.

-“And now,” she mumbles, “The only one who appeared to ever love me left entirely, and although he said he would send letters…he never did…he had left me all alone…”
+“And alas, now,” she mumbles, “The only one who appeared to love me wholly, unconditionally…he said he would send letters, and yet…he never did…he had left me all alone…”